Feeding your baby

 Breastfeeding Babes service

 This service is led by a lactation consultant and an experienced team of breastfeeding supporters.
-It's held on Broadlands ward, level E, Princess Anne Hospital.
+Breastfeeding Babes is held on Lyndhurst Ward, level F, Princess Anne Hospital.

 The service is available Monday to Friday between 10am and 1pm.
 It's primarily for inpatients and women experiencing difficulties within the first two weeks of giving birth.